 This is not always true.
 Having the victim’s testimony

 will certainly help the prosecution prove their case but it is not necessary in

 every case to prove domestic violence.
 911 recordings, witness statements and

 even the accused’s statements can be used to show domestic violence occurred.
 Further, if the victim is served with a subpoena he or she must appear at Court or face potential warrants for failing to appear.

-I wasn’t read my rights so the case has to be
+I wasn’t read my rights so the case has to be dismissed

 We previously did an article about when Miranda warnings are required.
 Just because you weren’t read your rights doesn’t mean your case will be dismissed.
 An officer responding to a domestic violence call can ask questions and make observations without reading you your rights.
 Your Miranda warning is only required if you are placed “in custody.”
 Just because an officer arrests someone doesn’t immediately require that the Miranda warnings be given.
 Just because a Miranda warning

 wasn’t given immediately doesn’t mean your case will be dismissed.